issx404/simple-web-portfolio-page/README.md

-# simple-web-portfolio-page
+# .:: Simple web porfolio page ::.

-Simple web portfolio page
+## About repository

-.:: This is readme from edits branch ::.
+This is my first simple projects with Vite (HTML, CSS, Vanilla Javascript).
+I was very inspired by the Everforest color palette for Vim and used that to this web page.
+Anyone can download these sources and use them for their portfolio web page ^^.